bep/bepsays.com/content/tec/ewi.en.md

 draft: true
 tags:
 - EWI
-title: "To EWI or Not to EWI"
+title: "To EWI or Not to EWI?"
+slug: to-ewi-or-not-to-ewi

-date: "2016-09-07T23:33:43+03:00"
+date: "2016-10-16T23:33:43+03:00"
 images:
 - /assets/img/2016/ewi/akai-ewi-ipad-setup.jpg
 ---
-**The Akai EWI wind controller is a frequent sell on eBay, as people don't realize it is not a toy -- it is a real instrument.**
+**The Akai EWI wind controller is a frequent sell on eBay, as people don't realize it is not a toy -- it is a real music instrument.**

 <!--more-->

 And as with all real instruments, you have to invest some practice until it gets fun.

-I have had my EWI USB for three weeks now.
+I have had my EWI USB for a month or so now.
 Read on to see how it stacks up with the Yamaha WX11 I had back in the 90s.

 ## My Setup